sheadawson/silverstripe-select2/README.md

 ### Configuration

 You can configure your instance of AjaxSelect2Field with the following api.
+The setConfig() method is chainable, too.

 #### Examples